Battle of Maloyaroslavets: Battle

 On the 24 October 1812 General Dokhturov entered the town from the south and found the French spearhead had seized a bridgehead.
 Fierce fighting began.
-General Raevski arrived with 10,000 more Russians; once more they took the town, though not the bridgehead.
+General Raevsky arrived with 10,000 more Russians; once more they took the town, though not the bridgehead.
 De Beauharnais threw in his 15th (Italian) division, under Domenico Pino (Minister of War of the Kingdom of Italy), and by evening they had again expelled the Russians.
 Armand Charles Guilleminot was the first who entered the city.
 During the course of the engagement the town changed hands no fewer than eight times and it was quoted that in particular the Italian Royal Guard under Eugène de Beauharnais 'had displayed qualities which entitled it evermore to take rank amongst the bravest troops of Europe'.
 Marshal Kutuzov arrived and decided against a pitched battle with the Grand Army the next day, and to retire instead to the prepared line of defense at Kaluga.
 The mainly French and Italian forces won a victory on the day, but Napoleon might have realized that "unless with a new Borodino" the way through Kaluga and Medyn was closed.
 This allowed Kutuzov to fulfill his strategic plans to force Napoleon on the way of retreat in the north, through Mozhaisk and Smolensk, the route of his advance that he had wished to avoid.
 French casualties were about 6,000–8,000, while the Russians lost about 8,000 men killed and wounded.

 Kutuzov's strategy

 On the 25 October 1812 at about two in the morning after the battle Kutuzov retired his army in perfect order southwards away from the French army behind the rivulet of Koricza to secure the road to Kaluga.
-The British general Wilson who wanted Napoleon to be attacked protested against this strategy.
-Kutuzov replied to him, here simplified for a better understanding: "I am by no means sure that the total destruction of the Emperor Napoleon and his army would be such a benefit to Russia; his succession would fall to the United Kingdom whose domination would then be intolerable."
+Robert Wilson, a British general attached to the Russian army, favoured an aggressive strategy against Napoleon and protested against Kutuzov's strategy.
+According to Wilson's memoirs, Kutuzov replied by stating "I am by no means sure that the total destruction of the Emperor Napoleon and his army would be such a benefit to the world; his succession would not fall to Russia or any other continental power, but to that which already commands the sea (i.e. Britain), and whose domination would then be intolerable."